Powerful DIY Disinfectant Spray | 3 Ingredients

 1. Using a narrow tip funnel, fill a 16 oz. glass spray bottle most of the way full with alcohol.

-2. Add 1/2 teaspoon hydrogen peroxide
+2. Add 1/2 teaspoon of hydrogen peroxide

 3. Remove the funnel and add the following essential oils